Carson Kelly Player Props: Diamondbacks vs. Dodgers

 Carson Kelly At The Plate

-- Kelly has two doubles, a home run and five walks while batting .197.
+- Kelly is batting .205 with two doubles, a home run and six walks.

-- Kelly has driven in a run in five games this year (18.5%), including one multiple-RBI game.
+- Kelly has driven in a run in five games this season (17.9%), including one multiple-RBI game.

-- He has scored in four games this year (14.8%), but has had no multi-run games.
+- He has scored a run in five of 28 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.